arun-prathap/ncc2025-aitmdp/README.md

 ├── sim/
 │   ├── sim*.json (data corresponding to plots in the paper, after executing generate_data.py)
 ```

+The generation of random TPMs uses [Markov Decision Process (MDP) Toolbox for Python](https://pymdptoolbox.readthedocs.io/en/latest/).
+Other package requirements are commonly available in a normal conda distribution like os, json, numoy, pandas, random, etc.

 ### Generating plots in the publication